MiyukiHoshi21/computing-work/teachers-day/story.md

 *Story (finally) complete!
 Thank you to all who helped me by giving suggestions (even if I didn't merge your pull request)!
 If any of you have any suggestions like for the grammar or vocab please feel free to tell me (I wrote this at 1 am and didn't really check so there could be a lot of mistakes.
 Sorry! ε(┬┬﹏┬┬)3).*

 *Oh yeah, a lot of you didn't tell me which positions you wanted by Monday midnight (do any of you sleep later than this) so I ended up using a random number picker to randomsly pick your register numbers.
 Please don't kill me.
-Thanks. ( ◑‿◑)*
+Thanks. (ɔ◔‿◔)ɔ *

 It was the 13th of February in the year 2021.
 Just a random date in the 2021 calendar, right?
 Wrong.
 It just so happens that this very day falls on a Friday.
 Friday the 13th.